-Where snowcapped peaks meet the desert Southwest, Durango, Colorado pulses with natural, historical, and cultural riches.
-From art galleries to restaurants, 300 days of sunshine to 300 miles of trail, you’ll find college in Durango, Colorado to be learning like you never imagined.
-The only question left to ponder is how will you adventure?
+Where snowcapped peaks meet the desert Southwest, Durango, Colorado, pulses with natural, historical, and cultural riches.
+From art galleries to restaurants, 300 days of sunshine to 300 miles of trail, you’ll find college in Durango, Colorado, to be learning like you never imagined.

-It doesn’t stop with historical artifacts; the human spirit thrives today in Durango.
+It doesn’t stop with historical artifacts; Durango's human spirit thrives today.
 Downtown is full of art galleries, restaurants, coffee shops, and local businesses and community organizations.

 By day, the city offers cozy delights, like a bustling farmers’ market in the fall.
 While by night, it buzzes with music and the glow of restaurant windows.

-With three ski resorts close to Durango, Colorado, you’ll never run out of fresh terrain.
-Rather than hitting the same slopes every day, you can choose between resort skiing at Wolf Creek, Telluride, and Purgatory, heli skiing in Silverton, night skiing in Hesperus, and all the backcountry you can imagine.
+You'll always have fresh terrain with three ski resorts close to Durango, Colorado.
+Rather than hitting the same slopes every day, you can choose between resort skiing at Wolf Creek, Telluride, and Purgatory, heli-skiing in Silverton, night skiing in Hesperus, and all the backcountry you can imagine.

-If skiing is a priority for you, you’ll find FLC is one of the best colleges near ski resorts anywhere in the lower 48.
+If skiing is your priority, you’ll find FLC is one of the best colleges near ski resorts anywhere in the Lower 48.
 What's more, first-year students receive free passes to Purgatory ski resort.

-You can get in a quick ride on any of the hundreds of miles of trails leaving right from town, hit the alpine trails to the north, or the desert trails to the south for year-round mountain biking within an hour’s drive.
-People live here for years and never ride all the trails.
+Ride on hundreds of miles of trails leaving right from town.
+Hit alpine or desert trails for year-round mountain biking within an hour’s drive.
+People have lived here for years without riding all the trails.

-From the crack climbing in Moab, Utah, to sport and bouldering options right in Durango, and to the ice climbing in Ouray, Colorado, year-round options keeps the climbing community busy.
+Year-round opportunities keep the climbing community busy.
+From crack climbing in Moab, Utah, to sport and bouldering options in Durango and ice climbing in Ouray, Colorado.